| | Because in our 12 months in government we set an

 policies of the previous SVT government, Fiji neglected agricultural

+development.
 The result was deterioration in rural conditions, a

 sharp decline in rural incomes and increased rural-urban migration by